3 Chapter 3- Understanding Labor Cost

 Full-Time Equivalents (FTE’s)

-- Define your standard full-time workweek: Most restaurants consider a full-time workweek 40 hours.
-However, this can vary depending on the specific business or industry standards.
+- Define your standard full-time workweek: Most restaurants consider a full-time workweek of 40 hours.

 - Divide total hours by your standard full-time workweek.
 Here is the formula: Total FTEs = Total hours worked by all employees / Standard full-time workweek